Beilis affair: Adoption of the ritual version by the investigation

 However, the position of Shcheglovitov and Chaplinsky contradicted the views of local police and investigative officials, whose strong resistance they had to overcome.
 As a result, Prosecutor Brandorf was removed from the case.
-At the same time, in early May, the famous detective, police captain Nikolai Krasovsky, was summoned to Kiev and entrusted with a secret investigation independent of Mishchuk.
+At the same time, in early May, police captain and renowned detective Mykola Krasovsky was summoned to Kiev and entrusted with a secret investigation independent of Mishchuk.
 Soon after that, on May 29, Mishchuk, who, according to him, initially did not exclude the ritual version, but as the investigation progressed came to the firm conviction that the murder "was committed by the criminal world in order to simulate a ritual murder and provoke a Jewish pogrom," was also removed from the case, and since, despite this, he continued the search—a provocation was arranged against him, after which he was accused of forging evidence and arrested.
 The search was concentrated in the hands of Krasovsky.
 He was assisted by police sergeant Kirichenko and two detectives, Vygranov and Polishchuk, of whom Polishchuk later turned out to be a member of the Union of the Russian People.
 Krasovsky behaved diplomatically: declaring to the Black Hundreds and persons connected with them that he did not doubt the ritual nature of the murder, at the same time he himself conducted the search in the direction that seemed correct to him.
 When this was revealed, he was also removed from the case (in September) and then sent into retirement.
-Fenenko remained, but in fact the investigation began to be directed by the investigator for especially important cases Nikolai Mashkevich sent from Saint Petersburg, who became the key figure in the preparation of the "ritual" trial.
+Fenenko remained, but in fact the investigation began to be directed by the investigator for especially important cases Nikolay Mashkevich sent from Saint Petersburg, who became the key figure in the preparation of the "ritual" trial.
 At the same time, Krasovsky, after complaining to Mashkevich that Black Hundred activists were interfering with his investigation, was arrested the very next day.